You might have been in Paris or Sydney, New York or Lagos when you scrolled past the news that Global Citizen Live is coming on Sept. 25, 2021.

 How can I join in and support the Global Citizen Live campaign?

-We’ve got loads of actions on our app and website that you can take right now to help support Global Citizen Live in defeating poverty and defending the planet.
-With every action you take, you’ll earn points that you can redeem for Rewards, such as digital content and experiences, beauty products, merchandise, tickets, and more.
+We’ve got loads of actions on our app and website that you can take right now to help support Global Citizen Live in defending the planet and defeating poverty.
+With every action you take, you’ll earn points that you can redeem for Rewards, such as digital content and experiences, beauty products, merchandise, tickets for events and experiences including Global Citizen Live events, and more.

 There are many other ways to get involved with Global Citizen too.
 First, sign up to get our email updates and complete your user profile.
 Be sure to follow us on social media @GlblCtzn (Facebook, Instagram, Twitter, TikTok, and YouTube) to see our latest updates.
 And download the Global Citizen app to start taking action with us.